 4. Stroll Around Downtown Estes Park.

-Surrounded by majestic natural beauty, Downtown Estes Park is the perfect complement to a day spent outdoors.
-Estes Park is a classic mountain town lined with local, one-of-a-kind shops and eateries.
+Surrounded by majestic natural beauty, Downtown Estes Park is the perfect complement after a day spent in the great outdoors.
+Estes Park is a classic mountain town lined with local, one-of-a-kind restaurants, coffee shops, and pubs.
+Plus, it has over 300 shops making it the perfect strip of souvenir shopping where you can find a unique souvenir from your Estes Park adventure.

 Stroll through downtown and don’t forget to taste some of the famous salt-water taffy!